15 Unique Illnesses You Can Only Come Down With in German

 Kreislaufzusammenbruch, or “circulatory collapse,” sounds deathly serious, but it’s used quite commonly in Germany to mean something like “feeling woozy” or “I don’t think I can come into work today.”

 Hörsturz refers to a sudden loss of hearing, which in Germany is apparently frequently caused by stress.
-Strangely, while every German knows at least 5 people who have had a bout of Hörsturz, it is practically unheard of anywhere else.
+Strangely, while every German knows at least five people who have had a bout of Hörsturz, it is practically unheard of anywhere else.

 Frühjahrsmüdigkeit or “early year tiredness” can be translated as “spring fatigue.”
 Is it from the change in the weather?
 Changing sunlight patterns?
 Hormone imbalance?
 Allergies?
 As afflictions go, Frühjahrsmüdigkeit is much less fun than our “spring fever,” which is instead associated with increased vim, vigor, pep, and randiness.